-- The "all" student category and each AYP required student subgroup (at or above the minimum number of 40 students) must have a participation rate of 95 percent or above on State assessments. - The "all" student category and each AYP required student subgroup (at or above the minimum number of 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) must meet the State's annual measurable objective regarding percent proficient or advanced on State assessments (or meet "confidence interval, multi-year average, or safe harbor"). - Each school, LEA, and the State must meet the State standard regarding progress on its "second indicator" (subgroups using "safe harbor" must also show progress on the second indicator).
-The minimum number for the second indicator equals 40 students or 10% of students enrolled in AYP grades, whichever is greater (with 75 student cap). - For AYP determinations in 2005-2006 and subsequent QCC/GPS transition years, Georgia will equate QCC to GPS assessment results in grades and subjects where appropriate using an Equipercentile adjustment for multi-year averaging, safe harbor, and second indicator calculations (see Appendix E, page 97).
+- The "all" student category and each AYP required student subgroup (at or above the minimum number of 40 students) must have a participation rate of 95 percent or above on State assessments. - The "all" student category and each AYP required student subgroup (at or above the minimum number of 40 students or 10% of students enrolled in AYP grades, whichever is greater (with a 75 student cap) must meet the State's annual measurable objective regarding percent proficient or advanced on State assessments (or meet "confidence interval," multi-year average, or safe harbor"). - Each school, LEA, and the State must meet the State standard regarding progress on its "second indicator" (subgroups using "safe harbor" must also show progress on the second indicator).
+The minimum number for the second indicator equals 40 students or 10% of students enrolled in AYP grades, whichever is greater (with 75 student cap).
+(Does not apply to graduation rate or attendance but to those elementary and middle schools who use one of the academic content areas from the list of acceptable 2nd indicators). - For AYP determinations in 2005-2006 and subsequent QCC/GPS transition years, Georgia will equate QCC to GPS assessment results in grades and subjects where appropriate using an Equipercentile adjustment for multi-year averaging, safe harbor, and second indicator calculations (see Appendix E, page 97).

-&lt;sup>16 The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.
+15 The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.